-Shabby chic kitchen are just lovely — so cozy and inviting.
-Get inspired by these decor ideas.
-I’ll show you how I incorporated some of them into my farmhouse kitchen decor.
+Shabby chic kitchens are just lovely — so cozy and inviting.
+Get inspired by these decor ideas if you consider this style.
+I’ll show you how I incorporated some of them into my farmhouse/cottage kitchen.

-Shabby chic decor often start out with a lot of white, and then you decorate with soft pinks and vintage, chippy treasures or dainty flower patterns or lace.
+Shabby chic decor often starts out with a lot of white, and then you decorate with soft pinks and vintage, chippy treasures or dainty flower patterns or lace.

 Oh, is there anything more lovely than a shabby chic kitchen?

 When I got early access to Pinterest many years ago, a whole new world opened up for me.

 Instead of ripping pages out of magazines, which I did all the time, I started pinning pictures of things and ideas I love to my 200+ boards.

 My shabby chic board grows with more ideas all the time.